sweet-security/candystore/README.md

 in which case you can expect it to take 1-2 round-trip times of your device.

-Inserting to/removing from a lists require 2-3 IOs, since these operations need to update the list's head or tail, as well as link/unlink to their previous element.
+Inserting to/removing from a lists require 2-3 IOs, since these operations need to update the list's head or tail, as well as a "chain" element.
 Such operations should really be done with a "large enough page cache".
 Updating/fetching an existing element element in a list is a single IO as above.

 If your memory is too constrainted for keeping the lookup tables mapped-in (i.e., they get evicted to disk),